 Dr Koopmans is an associate professor of history and is writing a new catalogue of the glass relating to Thomas Becket in the Cathedral.
 The project is funded by the Friends of Canterbury Cathedral and Dr Koopmans’ residence is supported by a Visiting Fellowship from the British Academy.

-Once the panels have been studied and analysed, they will be returned to the window.
+After the panels had been studied and analysed, they were returned to the window.
+You can learn about some of the findings in the short film below.